Azure/azure-rest-api-specs-tests/README.md

 - `TEST_PROJECT` is a folder name from the [Azure SDK for .Net](https://github.com/Azure/azure-sdk-for-net/tree/vs17Dev/src/SDKs).
 For example `RedisCache`.
 - `TEST_LANG` is a Azure SDK progamming language.
 For example `go`.
 - `TEST_CSM_ORGID_AUTHENTICATION` is a connection string, in a format `SubscriptionId=...;ServicePrincipal=...;ServicePrincipalSecret=...;AADTenant=...;`
+- `TEST_FORK` is a GitHub fork name of the [azure-rest-api-specs](https://github.com/Azure/azure-rest-api-specs).
+- `TEST_BRANCH` is a GitHub fork branch name of the [azure-rest-api-specs](https://github.com/Azure/azure-rest-api-specs).

 #### Build Stages